Things to do in Stockbridge

-For it’s compact size, Stockbridge abounds with a variety of things to do and the neighbourhood has an action-packed calendar of family friendly events.
+For its compact size, Stockbridge abounds with a variety of things to do and the neighbourhood has an action-packed calendar of family friendly events.

-Galleries & Gardens
+Galleries and Gardens

 Discover world-class collections of art and botany.

-Modern 1 600X250Home to more than 5,000 items of 20th-century art, The Scottish National Gallery of Modern Art is a short walk from Stockbridge’s main street and is well worth a visit.
-Comprising two buildings, Modern One and Modern Two, the galleries are surrounded by outdoor sculptures by artists such as Henry Moore, Rachel Whiteread and Barbara Hepworth while inside, you’ll find ground-breaking paintings from renowned artists such as Matisse and Picasso as well as a superb collection of works by Scottish artists such as Peploe, Fergusson and Paolozzi.
-Afterwards, re-fuel at either Café Modern One, which serves a selection of sandwiches, soup and cakes, or tuck into Italian classics made with seasonal and local Scottish ingredients in Paolozzi's Kitchen.
+Home to more than 5,000 items of 20th century art, The Scottish National Gallery of Modern Art is a short walk from Stockbridge’s main street and is well worth a visit.
+Comprising of two buildings, Modern One and Modern Two, the galleries are surrounded by outdoor sculptures by renowned artists such as Henry Moore and Barbara Hepworth, while inside you’ll find ground-breaking paintings from acclaimed artists including Matisse and Picasso as well as a superb collection of works by Scottish artists such as Peploe, Fergusson and Paolozzi.
+Afterwards, refuel at either Café Modern One, which serves a selection of sandwiches, soup and cakes, or tuck into classic Italian dishes made with seasonal Scottish ingredients in Paolozzi’s Kitchen.

-Botanic Gdns 600X250Glowing orange in the autumn and radiating with flowers in the summer, there really is nowhere quite like the Royal Botanic Garden Edinburgh to enjoy a leisurely walk or have your eyes opened to the joys of nature.
-These world-famous gardens date back to the 17th century and offer a rich and diverse experience, with highlights including the Rock Garden, The Alpine Houses and the Woodland Gardens.
-Easy to navigate and ideal for young families, the 70 acres of botanical beauty are a must-see while in the city.
-Check out their events page for a fantastic range of year-round programme of workshops, cultural performances, walks, talks and exhibitions.
+Glowing orange in the autumn and bursting with fragrant blooms in the summer, there really is nowhere quite like the Royal Botanic Garden Edinburgh to open your eyes to the joys of nature.
+These world famous gardens date back to the 17th century and offer a rich and diverse botanical experience, with highlights including the Rock Garden, Alpine Houses and Woodland Gardens.
+Aiming to provide the best possible access to everyone, facilities include free to use mobility scooters and wheelchairs, accessible toilets, plenty of seating throughout the magnificent 70 acres, hearing loops at welcome points and pen, paper and magnifying glasses to record your discoveries.
+Check out their events page for a fantastic year-round programme of workshops, cultural performances, walks, talks and exhibitions.

-Inverlieth Park 600X250Across the road from the Botanics is Inverleith Park.
-With some of the best views of the city of Edinburgh, it offers an ideal picnic spot in the warmer months.
-If you’re feeling a little more active, then the park covers a large amount of space offering football goals, rugby posts, tennis courts and cricket greens.
-Or for a more relaxing pursuit take some bird food to feed the ducks and swans at the park’s lovely pond.
+Across the road from the Botanics is Inverleith Park.
+With some of the best views of the city, it offers an ideal picnic spot in the warmer months.
+If you’re feeling a little more active, then the park covers a large amount of space such as football goals, rugby posts, tennis courts and cricket greens.
+Or for a more relaxing pursuit take some bird food to feed the ducks and swans at the park’s large pond.

 Historic Highlights